Temporal Cascading of Planning and Control for Quadrotor MPC: Introduction

-The \textsc{Unique} framework removes the planning–control performance gap without sacrificing real-time capability.
-In obstacle-rich tasks, we observe up to $75\%$ lower closed-loop cost compared to standard MPC and hierarchical designs, while reducing online computation compared to long-horizon, high-fidelity MPC.
+\reb[4.6]{The \textsc{Unique} framework lowers the planning-control performance gap by treating planning as a tail-horizon problem of MPC rather than a separate hierarchical stage.} In obstacle-rich tasks, we observe up to $75\%$ lower closed-loop cost compared to standard MPC and hierarchical designs, while reducing online computation compared to long-horizon, high-fidelity MPC.